Anouar-Derja/Anouar-Derja/README.md

 ## 🚀 About Me

-I’m a passionate developer focused on **building real-world applications**, not just tutorials.
+I am a junior full-stack developer focused on building real-world applications, not just tutorials.

-I enjoy working on **frontend logic and UI behavior**, while also having solid **backend and database foundations**.
+I enjoy working on frontend logic and user interface behavior, while also having solid backend and database foundations.

-I use **AI as a productivity tool**, but I always **understand, review, and control the code** I write.
+I use AI tools to improve productivity, while always reviewing, understanding, and controlling the code I write.

-My main goal is to **grow as a software engineer or senior developer** through real projects, clean architecture, and problem-solving.
+My goal is to grow as a professional software developer through real projects, clean architecture, and strong problem-solving skills.

 ---